mariabarrosoh/poem-parser-bot/readme.md

-# 📝 Poem Parser Extractor Telegram Bot
+# 📝 Poem Parser Bot & API

-This Telegram bot allows users to send one or more poem images and receive a clean, validated HTML file of the poem, including its title and text.
+This project allows you to extract structured poem information (title, clean HTML, and Markdown) from images.
+It supports interaction through:

+- ✅ A **Telegram bot**.
+- 🌐 A **REST API** with Swagger documentation.

 ## 🚀 Features

+### Telegram Bot
-- 📷 Upload one or more images (in order).
+- 📷 Send one or more poem images.
-- 🧠 LLM extracts a clean HTML version of the poem.
+- 🧠 Uses LLMs to extract a clean HTML version of the poem.
-- 📄 Sends HTML file directly to the user.
+- 📄 Returns the HTML file and Markdown text.
+- ✅ Use `/done` to process images.
-- 🔁 `/reset` to discard current session.
+- 🔁 Use `/reset` to discard current session.
-- ✅ `/done` to process and receive the extracted data and HTML file.
 - 🧹 Cleans up user files after each session.

+### REST API
+- 📤 `/api/parse` endpoint accepts multiple image uploads.
+- 📄 Returns poem title, HTML, and Markdown.
+- 🔐 Uses the same credentials as the bot.
+- ⚙️ Swagger documentation available at `/apidocs`.
+- 🧪 Can be tested using `test_app.py`.

-## 🔑 How to Get the Required API Tokens
+## 🔑 Required API Tokens
-### ✅ Telegram Bot Token
-1. Go to @BotFather in Telegram.
-2. Run the command /newbot.
-3. Follow the prompts:
-    - Choose a name (PoemParserBot)
-    - Choose a username (must end in bot, e.g., PoemParserBot).

-4. You'll receive a token like this:
-    ```makefile
-    123456789:ABCDefGhIJKlmNoPQRstuVWXyz123456789
-    ```
-5. Copy it and set it as TELEGRAM_BOT_TOKEN in .env.

 ### ✅ Groq API Key
 1. Visit https://console.groq.com/keys.